How to go from graphic designer to UX designer: The best career move you can make

 • Self-taught: There are tons of resources online to help you learn UX design, from blogs to books to podcasts to free courses like our UX design course.
 Learning UX yourself is the cheapest option.
 However, the lack of structure and mentorship can be frustrating.

 Each option has its pros and cons that we cover in-depth in this article.
-However, as a graphic designer, you’ll want to look at each option through the context of your experience and skillset.
+However, as a designer, you’ll want to look at each option through the context of your experience and skillset.

 You’re already coming into this career change with certain skills and tools that others need to learn from scratch.
 Picking a UX design bootcamp that spends weeks (or even months) on basic visual design elements or beginner tool workflows will feel like a waste of time.

-That’s why we created UX/UI Expert–the only in-depth program created specifically for for graphic designers.
+That’s why we created UX/UI Expert–the only in-depth program created specifically for for designers.
 You can read more about UX/UI Expert here or reach out if you have any questions!

 Spend extra time learning user research